adamaceesay/gam_vacation/README.md

 # Gam Vacations Hotels & SPA

-Gam Vaction is website to help you search for hotel and vacation sites in The Gambia.
-Feel free to navigate through the links so that will see the different hotels we have for you.
+Gam Vaction is a website to help you search for hotel and vacation sites in The Gambia.
+Feel free to navigate through the links, it provides different hotels that will help you find your need for an awesome vacation.
+All you need know to about the perfect spot for your vacation is provided at Gam Vacation Hotels & SPA.

----
+## Technologies

-##
+HTML

----
+CSS

-View the latest version of Gam Vacations Hotels & SPA at:
+JavaScript

----
+## View the latest version of Gam Vacations Hotels & SPA at:

 https://github.com/adamaceesay/gam_vacation